-- CAUTION: ITEMS OF INTEREST TO CHILDREN SHOULD NOT BE STORED IN CABINETS ABOVE A RANGE OR ON THE BACKSPLASH OF A RANGE-CHILDREN CLIMBING ON THE RANGE TO REACH ITEMS COULD BE SERIOUSLY INJURED. - Do not allow anyone to climb, stand or hang on the door, broiler drawer or cooktop.
+- CAUTION: ITEMS OF INTEREST TO CHILDREN SHOULD NOT BE STORED IN CABINETS ABOVE A RANGE OR ON THE BACKSPLASH OF A RANGE-CHILDREN CLIMBING ON THE RANGE TO REACH ITEMS COULD BE SERIOUSLY INJURED. - Do not allow anyone to climb, stand or hang on the door, storage drawer or cooktop.
 They could damage the range and even tip it over, causing severe personal injury. - Let the burner grates and other surfaces cool before touching them or leaving them where children can reach them. - Never wear loose fitting or hanging garments while using the appliance.
 Be careful when reaching for items stored in cabinets over the cooktop.
-Flammable material could be ignited if brought in contact with flame or hot oven surfaces and may cause severe burns. - For your safety, never use your appliance for warming or heating the room. - Do not use water on grease fires.
+Flammable material could be ignited if brought in contact with flame or hot oven surfaces and may cause severe burns. - Do not use water on grease fires.
 Never pick up a flaming pan.
 Turn the controls off.
 Smother a flaming pan on a surface unit by covering the pan completely with a well-fitting lid, cookie sheet or flat tray.
 Use a multi-purpose dry chemical or foam-type fire extinguisher.